 What to Know about CA SB-9

-If you are a homeowner in California, or if you hope to become a homeowner soon, it is possible that CA SB-9 may be relevant to you.
+If you are a homeowner in California or hope to become a homeowner soon, CA SB-9 may be relevant to you.

 This law, also called the California Housing Opportunity and More Efficiency (HOME) Act, is important to understand if you own or plan to purchase a single-family home in California.

 Keep reading for information on the law and how it may be relevant to you.

 “SB 9, the California Housing Opportunity and More Efficiency (“HOME”) Act, facilitate the process for homeowners to subdivide their current residential lot or build a duplex.
 State law currently provides for the creation of accessory dwelling units by local ordinance or, if a local agency has not adopted a rule, by ministerial approval, by specified standards and conditions.
 SB 9 allows for pastoral support of duplex residential development on single-family zoned parcels without discretionary review or hearings.